Graduate SchoolDiversity & InclusionFaculty ResourcesPractical Steps for Supporting Social Justice & Addressing Inequities

 - UC Berkeley – Academic Unit Strategic Planning for Equity, Inclusion, and Diversity toolkit.

 - Publicly document areas of progress as well as opportunities for improvement.
 (Transparency is an asset for many reasons, including in the recruitment of prospective students, postdocs, faculty, and staff.)
-The following are examples of program and department guides and action plans:

 - Publicly acknowledge and highlight the contributions of graduate students and other members of your community toward the advancement of diversity, equity, access, justice, and inclusion.
 (Not just current contributions, but past contributions.
 Student advocacy and leadership have been essential to many areas of historical progress.)